 Joseph and Mary Ann Peck had 6 daughters and one son.
 It is Charlotte and Caroline who feature chiefly in this story, and Maria to a lesser degree.
 They all lived at Red Hall Farm House, Watford and Joseph was a farm bailiff.

-On July 10th 1866 Charlotte married Joseph Glenister at St Saviour’s in the Parish of South Kensington, Middlesex.
+On July 10th 1866 Charlotte married Joseph GLENISTER at St. Saviour’s in the Parish of South Kensington, Middlesex.
 Her father, Joseph, was a Bailiff, and his father, William, seems to have been a herdsman.
 The witnesses were Sarah Lawrence and Georgy Peck though their names are written very poorly.
-Was this due to age or illness or were they never taught how to write?

 Arthur was born in early 1873 – his birth is registered in the March quarter.
 I found Joseph and Charlotte at 11 Upper Hartland Road St Pancras in the 1871 Census – taken on 2nd April and likely before Arthur was born – but William (born about 1867) was not with them on that night, as he was staying with his aunt Maria and uncle Horace.
 However, Joseph’s brother, George Peck, age 24 and a gardener, was with them.
 I think it was probably he who witnessed the marriage when he was about 19.